 If getting rescued is your concern, these other survival tools could also help you out a great deal:

 2 – Take Control Of The Enemy

 If you come across someone that turns out to be an enemy, you can help take control of his actions by restraining him with a zip tie.
 Simply take a long zip tie (the wider the better), and wrap it around his wrists, securing it tightly.

 These makeshift handcuffs will keep your enemy under control as you go on in your journey.

 Note: If you want to see another cool survival tool you can also make handcuffs with, click here.

 Zip ties are great for helping you pitch a shelter; use them for things like tying a tarp around a tree branch.
 You can even build yourself a tipi by gathering three fallen branches and tying them off at the top before securing them in the ground.

-If you need a tarp, you can snag one of ours (they’re super durable!) right here.
-Or, if you want a shelter that’ll fit multiple people rain shine, grab this awesome 2-person tube tent by clicking here or on its image below.
+If you want a shelter that’ll fit multiple people rain shine, grab this awesome 2-person tube tent by clicking here or on its image below.

 4 – Make A Rope